ctfdavis/ctfdavis/README.md

 # Hi, this is dcufo.
-- That is my online alias.
-My real name is Davis Chan.
 - Building websites and web apps have been my favourite pasttime.
-Check out my web development blog: https://dcufo.com.
+- Check out my web development blog: https://dcufo.com.
-- Living in the now. ~~Meditate~~ Code every day.
+- Living in the now.
+Code every day.

 <!---
 ctfdavis/ctfdavis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.